 Many clients ask why they should setup a Pty Ltd company.
 The most appropriate structure you choose really depends on a number of factors including the type of industry, value of assets, number of employees, future growth, net profit, ownership and tax implications.
 Therefore, you should really speak to your accountant so they can go through the situation and work out what is the best structure for you when becoming a contractor.
 Setting up a company means you must register the company with the Australian Securities and Investment Commission and lodge annual company tax returns with the Australian Taxation Office.

-There is a clear advantage that small Pty Ltd companies (less than $10 million turnover) have.
-Companies will pay a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 49% (including Medicare levy and budget repair levy).
-Note these rates are based on the 2016-17 tax rates.
+There is a clear advantage that small Pty Ltd companies (less than $25 million turnover) have.
+Companies will pay a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 47% (including Medicare levy).
+Note these rates are based on the 2018-19 tax rates.

 Other great benefits of owning your own Pty Ltd company are: